Skip to content

 When a resource exists but the requester’s scopes are insufficient, the Exchange decides how to respond based on its disclosure policy:

-• Public Exchange: Silent omission.
-The resource is simply not returned.
-No hint that it exists.
+• Hide existence: Silent omission.
+The resource is simply not returned — no hint that it exists.
+Appropriate when the resource’s existence is itself sensitive.

 This distinction prevents information leakage on public Exchanges while allowing enterprise environments to provide actionable diagnostics.